dagraham/etm-dgraham/README.md

 If your daily work flow will involve dealing with a number of reminders, you can "pin" them by selecting each one in which ever view is most convenient and then pressing `P`.
 All such pinned items will appear in this view.
 Selecting a reminder in this view and pressing `P` will toggle its pin status off and remove it from the view.

-Pinned items are displayed in all views using a map pin symbol, 📌.

 ### [Query View](#overview)

 In *query view* an entry line at the bottom of the screen is used to submit queries to your data store of reminders.
 For example, press `q` to open query view, enter